trimble-oss/devguide/content/innersource/project-communication.md

 See [Google Chat Help](https://support.google.com/groups/answer/2464926?hl=en&ref_topic=2458761) for more details on using Google Groups

-## Github discussions
+## GitHub discussions

-Github discussions can be enabled from the repository settings screen if you have the appropriate permissions to do so.
-For more details see [Github discussions](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/enabling-or-disabling-github-discussions-for-a-repository)
+GitHub discussions can be enabled from the repository settings screen if you have the appropriate permissions to do so.
+For more details see [GitHub discussions](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/enabling-or-disabling-github-discussions-for-a-repository)

 ------